About International Copyright

 International Copyright & Higher Education.
 Collaborations between institutions are common in higher education, including those among other countries.
 Copyright is territorial; this means copyright protections for a work depend on where it was created or published.
 This also means a work may not have the same copyright protections in one country as it would have in another.
 Instead, a work would be subject to the copyright laws of where it is being read, used, or otherwise accessed.

 When they create or publish works while abroad, creators and scholars are subject to the copyright laws of the country where they are regardless of their nationality.
 For instance, the copyright protection for the work of an international FAU student would be defined under U.S. law if it is published here.
-Conversely, any work created and published by an FAU professor while on sabbatical in Great Britain would be subject to its copyright laws.
+Conversely, any work created and published by an FAU professor while on sabbatical abroad would be subject to its copyright laws.

 Legal experts recommend that authors and creators of copyrighted works be aware of copyright or other relevant intellectual property laws of the U.S. or nations where they work, and to understand any contractual relationships they may have with collaborators based outside the U.S. (Denniston, 2012).